Samarweb/Biddaddy-Game-Hackai/README.md

     python bot.py
     ```

-3. **Enter the period number when prompted, then press 'Predict' to see the outcome prediction.**
+3. **Follow the in-game instructions to utilize the bot's features.**

 ## Requirements